shenhuiying2017/azure-docs.es-es/articles/site-recovery/site-recovery-failback-azure-to-vmware-classic.md

 <properties
-   pageTitle="Conmutación por recuperación de máquinas virtuales de VMware y servidores físicos en el sitio local | Microsoft Azure" description="Aprenda a conmutar por recuperación al sitio local después de conmutar por error las máquinas virtuales de VMware y los servidores físicos a Azure." services="site-recovery" documentationCenter="" authors="ruturaj"
+   pageTitle="Fail back VMware virtual machines and physical servers to the on-premises site | Microsoft Azure" description="Learn about failing back to the on-premises site after failover of VMware VMs and physical servers to Azure." services="site-recovery" documentationCenter="" authors="ruturaj"